tone24qq/coco/README.md

 pip install .
 ```

-## RandomForest Inference Utility
+## LightGBM Inference Utility

-The `rf_infer` package loads a trained RandomForest model and predicts the best
+The `rf_infer` package now uses LightGBM models to predict the best
 cells for a target value.
 Install the package and run `rf-infer`:

 ```bash